wrkode/ConfBadger/README.md

 ### QR code settings

 With the `status` parameter of the `qr-code` section it is possible to define what data is put to the QR code.
-"vcard" adds the name, email and company of the participant to the QR code. "hash" adds the Order numbers only.
+"vcard" adds the name, email and company of the participant as a VCARD to the QR code. "hash" adds the Order numbers only. "false" will not add the QR code at all.
+If the `qr-code` or the `status` fields are omitted the VCARD will be added.

 ### Customize the code
 #### Fonts